 One of my favorite accessories is the do rag.
 I like it because for most of my life I’ve only had long hair.
 I have a big forehead so bangs of some sort have also been a part of my forever look.
 The thing about a do rag is you can never have a bad hair day, and in a city of high humidity, that’s pretty cool.
 It’s also pretty cool that I don’t have to take a shower and get all gussied up just to run to the convenience store for a pack of cigarettes.
 Dirty hair?
 Who cares?
 I’ll just tie it up, covering my roots and off I go like a fashion plate!

-…. the do rag doesn’t mean what it did in the big city… The agricultural community knows my secret!
+Suffice to say, the do rag doesn’t mean what it did in the big city… The agricultural community knows my secret!
 Do’h!!

-In a small, rural farming town, a woman wearing a do rag is not sending fashion forward signals and it says nothing about her sense of style.
+In a small, rural agricultural town, a woman wearing a do rag is not sending the same fashion forward signals that it sends in Palm Beach.

 Click here shop KirstenRaye’s full mix & match wardrobe